 Analysis of insurance claims databases (UK, Germany, U.S.A, Korea, Australia and Japan) has shown that 15% to 40% of all insurance claims are associated to damage occurring whilst the driver is parking.
 This equates to 10% to 30% of all claims costs.
 Further analysis of accident data has identified that around three quarters of all of these parking claims occurred whilst the vehicle was reversing.
 In around three quarters of cases the impact partner was another vehicle and collisions with tall thin objects such as bollards and pillars were also common.
+The most commonly damaged area is the vehicle rear (60%), followed by the front and side (both approximately 20%) therefore highlighting a need for round-vehicle protection.

-The rationale for the development of this test procedure was therefore to create a standardised set of conditions that would enable the objective and repeatable assessment of R-AEB systems within scope and allow the performance to be reliably quantified.
+The rationale for the development of this test procedure was therefore to create a standardised set of conditions that would enable the objective and repeatable assessment of P-AEB systems within scope and allow the performance to be reliably quantified.